 Aloe plants need six to eight hours of bright but indirect light daily for optimal growth and health.
-They can develop sunburn damage from direct sunlight, especially when grown indoors.
-East-facing windows or a few feet away from a south-facing window protected by sheer curtains are excellent positions for Aloe plants to thrive.
+In my experience, they can develop sunburn damage from direct sunlight, especially when grown indoors.
+I find that east-facing windows or a few feet away from a south-facing window protected by sheer curtains are excellent positions for Aloe plants to thrive.

 The Importance of Light and How It Supports Plant Health